I read the announcement

 people.
 Then the meeting place changed.
 The room in the fire station, someone

 said, did not meet certain criteria.
-And we want to grow, it was explained; we
+And we want to grow, they said; we

 want to be bigger and better – an understandable and worthwhile goal for any ambitious